simran6choudhary/simran6choudhary/README.md

 <h1 align="center">Hello World, I am Simran with a strong interest in transforming raw data into actionalble insights!</h1>
 <h3 align="center">Welcome to my GitHub which serves as a portfolio of my projects, highlighiting my practical experience with data manipulation, statistical analysis, and creating compelling visualizations.</h3>

-- Currently working as a Financial Analyst at Global Automation Private Limited, Bangalore.
+- Currently working as a **Financial Analyst** at Global Automation Private Limited, Bangalore.

 - Graduated with M.Sc. in Economics in May 2024.

-- Particularly interested in Predictive Analysis, Data Visualization and applying statistical models to solve interesting business problems
+- Particularly interested in **Predictive Analysis**, **Data Visualization** and applying statistical models to solve interesting business problems

-- Actively developing proficiency in Data Structures and Algorithms.
+- Actively developing proficiency in **Data Structures and Algorithms**.

 - Have a look at my visual summary on my website.